Annie Baker: Awards and honors

-In 2008 she was one of seven participant playwrights selected to write in the Sundance Institute Theatre Lab.
-A new play, titled The Last of the Little Hours, written by Baker was chosen for development at the Sundance Institute's 2014 Theatre Lab in Utah to be presented in July.
-Annie Baker directed the play herself.
-The play "follows the daily life of a group of Benedictine monks."
+In 2008 Baker was one of seven playwrights selected to participate in the Sundance Institute Theatre Lab.
+Baker's play The Last of the Little Hours was chosen for development at the Sundance Institute's 2014 Theatre Lab to be presented in July.
+Baker directed the production.
+The play "follows the daily life of a group of Benedictine monks".
 Baker is part of the Signature Theatre's "Residency Five" program, which "guarantees each playwright three world-premiere productions of new plays over the course of a five-year residency."
-John is Baker's first play under this program.
-The Antipodes is her second play under this program, and premiered on April 18, 2017.
+John was Baker's first play under this program.
+The Antipodes was her second.